-Many factors can affect treatment options.
-Some of these include the type of prior therapy, the number of previous therapies, the severity of the relapse, and overall health.
-Weigh your treatment options carefully and talk through each one with your healthcare team.
+Many factors can affect a treatment choice including the type of prior therapy, the number of previous therapies, the aggressiveness of the relapse, and overall health.
+Weigh your treatment options carefully and talk through each option with your healthcare team.